1 - Boost Scoring

 • Local Collector: If your log source uses a Local Collector, you will need to ensure that the Local Collector is available.
 You will also need to ensure that the virtualization platform that hosts the Local Collector is healthy.
 For more information see the section on Local Collectors below.

 • Cloud Collector: If your log source uses a Cloud Collector, the health of your integration is also dependent on the Cloud Collector being operational.
+If your cloud collector monitors a cloud storage account, ensure that your integrated sources are sending and storing data to the storage account.
 If your log source is correctly configured but it remains unhealthy, it is our responsibility to ensure the Cloud Collector is operational for you.

 Local Collectors